Skip to main content

 }

-This is because Angular's enableProdMode throws an error when it's called multiple times, but it will be called multiple times when dependencies are shared. single-spa-angular calls the original enableProdMode but swallows the error.
+This is because Angular's enableProdMode throws an error if it is called multiple times.
+However, when dependencies are shared, it will indeed be called multiple times. single-spa-angular calls the original enableProdMode but suppresses the error.

 The root-config should have a SystemJS import map with all of the required packages: